mina-bedier/jumia-task/README.md

-Note : I tried many times to push image to my Dockerhub repo account to make it easy for you to pull image and run it directly , <br /> but it was failed due to connections errors (time out) ,I will work on it till it work and I will update README file once it's done , so for this moment follow below steps to run app with below steps <br />
+Note : I tried many times to push image to my Dockerhub repo account to make it easy for you to pull image and run it directly , <br /> but it was failed due to connections errors (time out) ,I will work on it till it work and I will update README file once it's done , so for this moment follow below steps to run app <br />

 jumia-app --> app.jar + sample.db